aikakyrgyz/Game-Engine/README.md

 well as allow 1P/2P mode.
 This can be found in the following two respective files.

+Run individual games by accessing the corresponding files listed:

 Dr. Mario:
 - drmario/dmgameplay.py

 Puyo Puyo:
 - puyopuyo/puyogameplay.py

+Run the app through the following file:
+- app.py

 Additionally, if the GUI is not working, the game can still be seen and played from the terminal itself.